furushigava/MouseBotIdentifier/README.md

    - Load the `resource_override_mouse_checker_client.js` file into the extension.

 3. **Configure the Movement Type:**
-   - Set the extension to record either bot or human movements.
+   - Modify the corresponding variable in the `resource_override_mouse_checker_client.js` file to set the movement type you want to record (either "bot" or "human").

 4. **Run `web/app.py`:**
    - Run the `app.py` script to start the server.